Code-Institute-Submissions/crockpot/readme.md

 ### Additional tools used
 - __Amiresponsive:__ I used this to produce the main image for my readme file and to test the responsiveness of my website.
 - __Balsamiq:__ I used this to produce wireframe sketches for the site's skeleton plane.
+- __CompressPNG:__ I used this to compress the static images to improve performance.
 - __FontAwesome:__ I used FontAwesome's database for basic icons throughout my site.
 - __FreeFormatter:__ I used Freeformatter.com to format my code properly.
 - __Google Developer Tools:__ I used this to test the responsiveness of my website by viewing my project on devices with different screen sizes.
 I also used the Console to test different functions in my JavaScript code throughout development, and the Lighthouse package to test the performance of the site.
 - __Google Fonts:__ I used two complementary fonts from Google Fonts for my project - Fredoka One and Poppins.
 - __JSHint:__ I used this to test to the validity of my JavaScript and JQuery code.
-- __Pep8 Online:__ I used this to test the compliance of my Python code.
+- __PEP8Online:__ I used this to test the compliance of my Python code.
 - __W3C CSS Validation Service:__ I used this to test to the validity of my CSS code.
 - __W3C Markup Validation Service:__ I used this to test the validity of my HTML5 code.